SUKI-O/appliedgenomics2025/assignments/assignment2/README.md

 ## Assignment 2: Genome Assembly
-Assignment Date: Monday, September 9, 2024 <br>
+Assignment Date: Wednesday, September 10, 2025 <br>
-Due Date: Monday, September 16, 2023 @ 11:59pm <br>
+Due Date: Wednesday, September 17, 2025 @ 11:59pm <br>

 ## Assignment Overview

-In this assignment, you will explore the steps for de novo genome assembly.
-This will start with constructing and analyzing the de Bruijn graph of reads using a short python/R script.
+In this assignment, you will explore the steps for comparing sequences and de novo genome assembly.
+This will start with evaluating the jaccard coeffient and modimizers to compare sequences.
+Then we will construct and analyze the de Bruijn graph of reads using a short python/R script.
 Next we will evaluate the expected and observed coverage in a set of reads.
 These reads come from a mysterious pathogen that contains a secret message encoded someplace in the genome.
 The secret message will be recognizable as a novel insertion of sequence not found in the reference.
 Your task is to assess the quality of the reads, assemble the genome, identify, and decode the secret message.
 If all goes well the secret message should decode into a recognizable english text, otherwise double check your coordinates and try again.
-As a reminder, any questions about the assignment should be posted to [Piazza](https://piazza.com/jhu/fall2024/600449600649/home).
+As a reminder, any questions about the assignment should be posted to [Piazza](https://piazza.com/class/meogfdbmu7x7hf).

 For this assignment, we recommend you install and run the tools using [bioconda](https://www.nature.com/articles/s41592-018-0046-7).
 There are some tips below in the Resources section.

-Note on Mac, we highly recommend you install the x86_64 package even if you are using an M1/M2 chip.
+### Question 1.
+Sequence Comparison

-### Question 1. de Bruijn Graph construction [10 pts]
+### Question 2. de Bruijn Graph construction [10 pts]
-- Q1a.
+- Q2a.
 Write a script (in python, R, C++, etc) to draw the de Bruijn graph for the following reads using k=3 (assume all reads are from the forward strand, no sequencing errors, complete coverage of the genome).
 You may find [graphviz](https://graphviz.org/) to be helpful (see below).

 ```
 ATTCA